jrobio/CRA-Data-Project/README.md

 This information is available for querying by the public through a [search interface](https://www.canada.ca/en/revenue-agency/services/charities-giving/charities-listings.html) for individual entities or in bulk through its [data store](http://www.cra-arc.gc.ca/chrts-gvng/lstngs/rqstfrm-eng.html).

-The query for this project was large enough that it required a physical disk shipped to my office.
+The query for this project resulted in 200MB of data and required a physical disk shipped to my office.
 The request was made in April of 2018, and a package was mailed from the CRA on June 8, 2018.

+### Staging Data
+Staging of data (preparing it for comparison with BCIT's internal data) was approached differently for the foundation and director comparisons.

+#### Foundation Comparison
+BCIT fortunately has an attribute attached to each registered charity record in its internal database that details the business number of that charity.
+Therefore, staging of data for this comparison was negligible as an equality could be established between this attribute and the business number provided from the CRA.

+#### Director comparison
+A direct comparison on the basis of name is